-Rimmer is currently working as a Chief Investigator on an Australian Research Council Discovery Project on “Inventing The Future: Intellectual Property and 3D Printing” (2017-2020).
-This project aims to provide guidance for industry and policy-makers about intellectual property, 3D printing, and innovation policy.
-It considered the evolution of 3D printing, and examine its implications for the creative industries, branding and marketing, manufacturing and robotics, clean technologies, health-care and the digital economy.
-The project examines how 3D printing disrupts copyright law, designs law, trade mark law, patent law and confidential information.
+Rimmer is currently working as a Chief Investigator on an ARC Discovery Project on ‘Inventing The Future: Intellectual Property and 3D Printing’ (2017-2020).
+This project aims to provide guidance for industry and policy-makers about intellectual property, three-dimensional (3D) printing, and innovation policy.
+It will consider the evolution of 3D printing, and examine its implications for the creative industries, branding and marketing, manufacturing and robotics, clean technologies, health-care and the digital economy.
+The project will examine how 3D printing disrupts copyright law, designs law, trade mark law, patent law and confidential information.
 The project expects to provide practical advice about intellectual property management and commercialisation, and boost Australia’s capacity in advanced manufacturing and materials science.
-Along with Dinusha Mendis and Mark Lemley, Rimmer is the editor of the collection, 3D Printing and Beyond (Edward Elgar, 2019).
+Along with Dinusha Mendis and Mark Lemley, Rimmer is the editor of the collection, 3D Printing and Beyond: Intellectual Property and Regulation (Edward Elgar, 2018).
 He is also engaged in fieldwork on makerspaces, fab labs, tech shops, Maker Faires, and hackerspaces; and has been conducting interviews with members of the Maker Movement.